-Organizational Governance is the system-people, processes, and technologies--by which Agencies direct and control its equities.
-It involves regulatory rules and guidance, and defines roles and relationships between the Organizational Directors, high-level decision-making boards, and stakeholders (e.g., suppliers, mission partners, or communities) affected by the Organizations activities.
-With this system in place, Organizational Governance provides greater accountability for decision-making around the use of IT in the best interest of all stakeholders.
+Organizational governance is the system-people, processes, and technologies--by which CC/SA direct and control their equities.
+It involves regulatory rules and guidance, and defines roles and relationships between the organizational directors, high-level decision-making boards, and other stakeholders (e.g., suppliers, mission partners, or communities) affected by the organizations activities.
+With this system in place, organizational governance provides greater accountability for decision-making around the use of IT in the best interest of all stakeholders.

-Internal stakeholders are the directors, executives, and other employees of the Organization.
-Much of the focus in Organizational Governance is concerned with mitigation of conflicts of interests between stakeholders.
-Ways of mitigating or preventing these conflicts of interests include the processes, policies, laws, and decision-making bodies which have impact on the way the Organizational is controlled.
-An important theme of Organizational Governance is the nature and extent of accountability and responsibility of different decision-making groups within the organization.
+Internal stakeholders are the directors, executives, and other employees of the organization.
+Much of the focus in organizational governance is concerned with mitigation of conflicts of interests between stakeholders.
+Ways of mitigating or preventing these conflicts of interests include the processes, policies, laws, and decision-making bodies which have impact on the way the organization is controlled.
+An important theme of organizational governance is the nature and extent of accountability and responsibility of different decision-making groups within the organization.

 There is renewed interest in corporate governance practices, particularly in relation to accountability, since the high-profile collapses of a number of large corporations during 2001-2002.
 Their demise is associated with the passing of the Sarbanes-Oxley Act in 2002, intending to restore public confidence in corporate governance.
 Sarbanes-Oxley has greatly increased regulatory interest and is one of the reasons why the DESMF is needed.
-DoD Agencies have regulatory requirements, e.g., DoD 5000 Series Regulations, the Business Capability Lifecycle (BCL), and Clinger Cohen Act, that industry and ITIL do not address.
+DoD CC/S/A have regulatory requirements, e.g., DoD 5000 Series Regulations, the Business Capability Lifecycle (BCL), and Clinger Cohen Act, that industry and ITIL do not address.
 The DESMF provides guidance for alignment on how to adapt industry best practices without violating regulatory requirements.

-Organizational Governance differs from Information Technology (IT) Governance.
-IT Governance is a subset discipline of Organizational Governance, through performance and risk management.
-Organizational Governance systematically involves everyone: board members, executive management, staff and mission partners.
-It establishes the structure used by the organization to establish transparent accountability of individual decisions, and ensures the traceability of decisions to assigned responsibilities.
+Organizational governance differs from IT governance.
+IT governance is a subset discipline of organizational governance, through performance and risk management.
+Organizational governance systematically involves everyone: board members, executive management, staff and mission partners.
+It establishes the structure used by the organization to codify transparent accountability of individual decisions, and ensures the traceability of decisions to assigned responsibilities.

-2.3 IT Governance
+3.3 IT GOVERNANCE

-DESMF IT Governance is aligned with the International standard for IT Governance; ISO/IEC 38500, governance frameworks such as COBIT and guidance from renowned sources such as the IT Governance Institute.
-The realization of a need for Enterprise IT Governance has expanded within industry and government in the past ten years.
+DESMF IT governance is aligned with the international standard for IT governance; ISO/IEC 38500, governance frameworks such as COBIT and guidance from renowned sources such as the IT Governance Institute.
+The realization of a need for Enterprise IT governance has expanded within industry and government in the past ten years.
 Industry realized during the 1990s that the organization chart (chain of command) was sufficient to execute business processes.
 However, it soon realized that IT needed to be controlled to reduce risks and costs associated with developing IT capability and align IT initiatives that drive business strategic objectives.
-The establishment of an IT Governance structure, subordinate and integrated to the business organization chart addresses those purely IT problems and decisions that directly impact the strategic focus of the business.
+The establishment of an IT governance structure, subordinate and integrated to the business organization chart addresses those purely IT problems and decisions that directly impact the strategic focus of the business.

-DoD has adopted several different IT Governance structures to better direct and control IT initiatives.
+DoD has adopted several different IT governance structures to better direct and control IT initiatives.
 This was a direct result of the need to control risks, suppliers, costs, and alignment of IT initiatives to strategic and tactical mission objectives in support of the warfighter.
-IT Governance exists to resolve IT problems by communicating succinct decisions, allocating authority to make decisions, and controlling IT initiatives.
-Operating in the DoD IT environment poses special problems that can be addressed with a top down, integrated IT Governance model.
-IT Governance must be established at many levels to address the IT problems at those levels.
-IT Governance enhances the Situational Awareness and Command & Control of the chain of command by setting up policies and compliance measures that direct and control ITSM.
-If we correctly view the chain of command as the equivalent of the business organization chart, IT Governance is as vital to the DoD as it is in the private sector.
+IT governance exists to resolve IT problems by communicating succinct decisions, allocating authority to make decisions, and controlling IT initiatives.
+Operating in the DoD IT environment poses special problems that can be addressed with a top down, integrated IT governance model.
+IT governance must be established at many levels to address the IT problems at those levels.
+IT governance enhances the Situational Awareness and Command & Control of the chain of command by setting up policies and compliance measures that direct and control ITSM.